Difference Between Bone and Cartilage

 Main Differences Between Bone and Cartilage

-3. Bones cells differ from cartilage cells both in structure and function.
+3. Bone cells differ from cartilage cells both in structure and function.
 Bone cells are called osteoblasts and osteocytes, while cartilage cells are called chondrocytes.
 The primary function of bone cells is calcification, while that of cartilage is producing its extracellular matrix.

 5. The bone grows bidirectional while cartilage grows uni-directionally.